What is this study about?

 Registry

-During your repeat ablation procedure, your doctor will first do a test called cardiac mapping.
-This test checks whether your atrial fibrillation is coming back because the abnormal connection between the left atrium and the pulmonary vein has grown back.
+During your repeat ablation procedure, your doctor will first perform cardiac mapping.
+This test checks whether your atrial fibrillation may be coming back because the abnormal connection between the left atrium and the pulmonary vein has re-formed.

-If this connection is found, you will stay in the study and continue as planned.
-If the connection is not found, you won’t take part in the randomization part of the study.
-Instead, you will receive a different ablation procedure.
-Even if you are not randomized, you will still be followed the same way as other participants.
+If this connection is found, you will stay in the randomized portion of the study and continue as planned.
+If the connection is not found, you will not take part in the randomization portion.
+Instead, you will receive a different ablation procedure as determined by your ablation doctor.
+Even if you are not randomized, you will still be followed in the same way as other participants.

 Image